scala/scala3/docs/docs/reference/instances/discussion/instance-defs.md

   def (xs: List[T]) second[T] = xs.tail.head
 }
 ```
+Instances like these translate to `implicit` objects without an extends clause.

 ## Anonymous Instances

 The name of an instance definition can be left out.
 Examples: